CLI Usage

 Note

-This flag essentially removes all the dangling images on the given machine whether they already exists or created by ansible-builder build process.
+This flag removes all the dangling images on the given machine whether they already existed or were created by ansible-builder build process.

 Examples